researchsoft/website/content/blog/2021-12/index.md

 On the policy side, the new National Academies report on [Next Generation Earth Systems Science at the National Science Foundation](https://www.nationalacademies.org/news/2021/09/national-science-foundation-should-create-next-generation-earth-systems-science-initiative-new-report-says) publicises the need for research software and RSEs:

-  <span style="padding-left: 50px;">Computing in Earth systems science is changing rapidly.
+_Computing in Earth systems science is changing rapidly.
 Increased complexity and new programming methods and models mean many research teams need a research software engineer, yet NSF computing resources are already stretched thin.
-NSF should expand computing resources such as hardware, software, data analytics, and a skilled workforce to harness the computational revolution for the benefit of Earth systems science.</span>
+NSF should expand computing resources such as hardware, software, data analytics, and a skilled workforce to harness the computational revolution for the benefit of Earth systems science._

 The Department of Energy also has recently issued a [Request for Information](https://www.govinfo.gov/content/pkg/FR-2021-10-29/html/2021-23582.htm):

-  <span style="padding-left: 50px;">seeking feedback from industry, academia, research laboratories, government agencies, and other stakeholders on issues related to the stewardship of software for scientific and high-performance computing.
-Scientific software stewardship is multi-faceted, potentially including but not limited to training and workforce support, infrastructure and curation, and shared engineering resources and project support.</span>
+_seeking feedback from industry, academia, research laboratories, government agencies, and other stakeholders on issues related to the stewardship of software for scientific and high-performance computing.
+Scientific software stewardship is multi-faceted, potentially including but not limited to training and workforce support, infrastructure and curation, and shared engineering resources and project support._

 ## Key recommendations from ReSA